jpritikin/coach/content/docs/me/sex-ed.md

 - [Exercise caution.](https://www.justice.gov/usao-edny/pr/onetaste-founder-and-former-head-sales-indicted-forced-labor-conspiracy)
 - Heard enough?
 [Learn how to do the practice](https://om.instituteofom.com/)

-Menakem, R. (2023). *Monsters in Love: Why Your Partner Sometimes Drives You Crazy - And What You Can D o About It.* Central Recovery Press.
+Menakem, R. (2023). *Monsters in Love: Why Your Partner Sometimes Drives You Crazy - And What You Can Do About It.* Central Recovery Press.
 {{< hint info >}}
 Excellent, except for Chapter 37 "Healthy Monsters and Healing Relationships."
 Instead, I recommend my pages on [health]({{< relref "health" >}}) and [exercise]({{< relref "exercise" >}}).
 [May 16, 2023 Interview](https://www.theverifiedpodcast.com/resmaa-menakem-speaks-on-couples-in-conflict-new-book-monsters-in-love-more/)